Yoav666s/dnd-wiki/_pages/reckonfear.md

 # Character Progression
 In Reckonfear, characters progress through Milestones Leveling.
 When a character levels up the player can choose between gaining 4 points to distribute to their attributes (according to Point Buy rules), or gain 2 points and Competence in a new skill.

+# Death
+When you have 0 Hit Points and at least 1 Stamina Point, you are Dying, hanging onto life by a thread.
+At the start of each of your turns, you make a flat d20 Reckoning check---no DT and no Competence Die.
+After three successes, you are no longer Dying.
+After a failure, you lose 1 Stamina Point.
+A critical success counts as two successes.
+A critical failure causes you to lose 2 Stamina Points.
+A success with a cost counts towards your successes, but you still lose 1 Stamina Point.
+Whenever you take damage while you're at 0 hit points, you lose 1 Stamina Point.
+If you run out of Stamina Points while you're at 0 Hit Points, you die.